 - Gear list

-From grottos to sea cliffs and city crags to bouldering walls, beginner outdoor rock climbing in New Zealand is stunningly diverse.
-We know the best walls to go near you, whatever your comfort level.
+From grottos to sea cliffs and city crags to bouldering walls, we know the best walls to go near you, whatever your comfort level.
 So, whether you’re a newcomer climbing for the first time or the five hundredth time, chalk up your hands on the perfect outdoor rock climbing classes for beginners and for every style and comfort level.

 This beginner guide to outdoor rock climbing is designed for amateurs who have limited rock climbing experience, or have never climbed a precipice before, who wish to debut their safe modern climbing practices in Outdoor Rock Climbing 101.
 You will be the apprentice learning fundamentals of rock climbing and take away introductory skills to independently enjoy this highly rewarding sport.